0xmdh/0xmdh/README.md

 ## Current Interests

-- Decentralized Finance, real estate, agribusiness, public goods, and alternative assets
+- Decentralized Finance, real estate, RWA, public goods, and alternative assets
 - Liquid markets in traditionally illiquid or fragmented sectors
 - Fintech integrations and next-gen payment rails
 - Decentralized governance and long-term ecosystem design
-- Security, IA and research
+- Security and IA

 ## 🚀 Projects I contribute to

 I contribute to a wide range of projects—some as a builder, others through [WakeUp Labs](https://www.wakeuplabs.io), and many as experiments, collaborations, or public goods.
 WakeUp works with startups, DAOs, and corporations, often helping bring products to life from zero to one.

 - **Ethereum** – L2 infra, tokenization tooling, governance, and ecosystem strategy
 - **Bitcoin** – exploring OP_CAT, STARKs, asset issuance, and Bitcoin-native zk infra
-- **Optimism** – Retro Funding projects, dev tooling, OP Stack integrations
 - **Arbitrum** – apps and infra with Orbit and Arbitrum One
+- **Optimism** – dev tooling, OP Stack integrations
-- **zkSync** – governance interfaces and ZK-native tooling
+- **Aztec** – governance interfaces and ZK-native tooling
 - **Polygon** – liquidity UX, token integrations
 - **Base** – early deployments, growth and infra strategies
 - **Filecoin / IPFS** – decentralized storage integrations